-The following is a guest post by Deanna from MsFiology.com.
-Deanna is the first to kick off the Financial Samurai Underdog Tour where I highlight people who’ve overcome some sort of difficulty to lead a better life.
-If you’ve got an underdog story to tell, please sign up in the FS Forum and follow the instructions.
-I’d like to share more stories from the community going forward.
+The following is a guest post by Deanna from RecoveringWomenWealth.com.
+Deanna is the first to kick off the Financial Samurai Underdog Tour where I highlight people who've overcome some sort of difficulty to lead a better life.
+She had a drug & alcohol addiction she overcame.

 Recovery from my addiction has been one of my greatest teachers in life.
 I never dreamt that by falling so hard, I'd find me.
 Furthermore, by overcoming my addiction, I’ve discovered all of the things which formerly eluded me: